HETDEX/pyhetdex/doc/source/contributions.rst

 Testing
 =======

-*Every part of the code should be tested.*
+*Every part of the code should be tested and should run at least under python 2.7 and 3.4.*

 To every unit of code, should correspond one or more tests.